|Monday – Friday||7.00am – 6:00pm|

 |Saturday||9:00am – 3:00pm|

-There are certain kinds of kidney and urinary bladder stones that do not show up with x-rays that are very evident with ultrasound.
-As is commonly known, ultrasound is a very accurate diagnostic tool in determining pregnancy at as early as 18-21 days post conception.
-Later in the pregnancy, it can be used to monitor the viability of fetuses prior to parturition.
-Ultrasound can also be used to guide a needle into a diseased organ or a tumor to get a small sample of tissue to help get a diagnosis of the disease that is affecting the patient.
+Certain kinds of kidney and urinary bladder stones do not show up with X-rays but are very evident with ultrasounds.
+As is commonly known, ultrasound is a very accurate diagnostic tool in determining pregnancy at as early as 18 to 21 days after conception.
+Later in pregnancy, ultrasound can be used to monitor the viability of fetuses prior to parturition.
+Ultrasound can also be used to guide a needle into a diseased organ or a tumor to get a small sample of tissue.
+This helps us diagnose the disease that is affecting the patient.

-The doctors at Pet Medical Center of Edmond, Oklahoma, have many years of experience with both kinds of imaging that allows them to be able to utilize these diagnostic tools to get the best result possible for our patients and owners.
+The veterinarians at Pet Medical Center of Edmond, Oklahoma, have many years of experience with both kinds of imaging.

 A few of the benefits of digital radiography include: